-The statement of activities reports all changes in net assets, including changes in unrestricted net assets, from operating activities.
+The statement of activities reports all changes in net assets, including changes in net assets without donor restrictions, from operating activities.
 Operating revenues consist of those monies received and other contributions attributable to the Organization's ongoing efforts.

 (c) Standards of Accounting and Reporting